 - 1. All visitors to the centre are required to enter the premises through the front door and report to the office upon arrival. - 2.
-Educators are required to gather identification and ensure that the identification presented matches the company they are working for. - 3.
-Educators are to assist and supervise the visitor as he/she completes the visitors' book.
-This is located on a shelf above the educator sign in/out book in the staff room, in a box labeled 'Visitors' information'. - 4.
-Upon completion the visitor will be given a visitor's badge which is to be worn at all times whilst on the premises. - 5.
-Educators are to take the visitor to the area in which they are required to work. - 6.
-When their work is completed the visitor is to return the badge to the office, at which point they will be directed to the visitors' book to sign themselves out of the centre, again with the assistance of educators.
+Educators are required to gather identification and WWC to ensure that the identification presented matches the company they are working for. - 3.
+Educators are to assist and supervise the visitor as he/she completes the visitors' log using the Kidsoft electronic 'Visitor Log'.
+This is located on the ipads located in the foyer or Preschool room. - 4.
+Upon completion the visitor will be directed to the area where they will be working, and educators will be informed of their movements - 5.
+When their work is completed the visitor is to return to the Ipad and sign out accordingly.
+Educators can assist with this process. - 6.
+A TCC Visitors badge will be available for them to wear while they remain on TCC premises.

-Source: National Law Act and Education and Care Services Regulations 2011 1/2/18
+Source: National Law Act and Education and Care Services Regulations 3/3/20, updated 1/9/20 Kidsoft\Visitor Log feature

-SUPERVISION
+ACTIVE SUPERVISION